DataDog/integrations-extras/apache-apisix/README.md

 ### Configuration

-1. If you are already using Datadog inside your infrastructure, you must have a datadog agent installed in your systems.
-It may either be a docker container, pod or binary for a respective package manager.
-In this case, you are good to go.
-Just make sure port 8125/udp is allowed through the firewall (if any) i.e more specifically, the Apache APISIX agent can reach port 8125 of the datadog agent.
-You may skip this subsection.
+1. If you are already using Datadog and have the Datadog Agent installed, make sure port 8125/UDP is allowed through your firewall.
+For example, the Apache APISIX agent can reach port 8125 of the Datadog Agent.
+If you already have this configured, you can skip to step 3.

 > To learn more about how to install a full-fledged datadog agent, visit [here][3].